vanhoefm/macstealer/README.md

 <a id="id-prevent-8021X"></a>
-## 3.2.
-802.1X authentication and RADIUS extensions
+### 3.1.1.
+When using 802.1X authentication and RADIUS extensions

-Another method to securely recognize recently-connected users is based on the EAP identity they used during 802.1X authentication.
+When using 802.1X EAP-based authentication, an alternative better method to securely recognize recently-connected users is based on the EAP identity they used during 802.1X authentication.
 An AP can securely [learn the EAP identity from the RADIUS server](https://www.rfc-editor.org/rfc/rfc2865) that authenticated the client, and can keep a mapping of recently connected MAC addresses and their corresponding EAP identity.
 When a client connects, the AP checks whether its MAC address